-When Dwayne Johnson arrived at the 2026 Met Gala — his first ever appearance at fashion's biggest night — the room noticed everything.
+When Dwayne Johnson arrived at the 2026 Met Gala — his first appearance at fashion's biggest night — the room noticed everything.
 The Thom Browne pleated skirt.
 The physical presence.
 The confidence of a man utterly comfortable in his own skin.
 But the horological world noticed one thing above all else: the watch.
-On his left wrist sat the Jacob & Co.
-Billionaire III, a timepiece priced at $3.3 million that has since been described as the most expensive watch ever worn on the Met Gala steps.
+On his wrist sat the Jacob & Co.
+Billionaire III, a timepiece priced at $3.3 million and reported by GQ as one of the most expensive ever spotted on the museum's steps.

 It was a statement entirely consistent with the man wearing it.
 The Billionaire III is not a watch for the understated.
 It is a watch for someone who has earned the right to excess and wears it without apology.
 In that sense, The Rock and the Billionaire III were made for each other.